Attribute-based access control

 ABAC has the following caveats and limitations:

-• When evaluating abac.oidc.user_attribute('<claim_key>'), if the claim does not exist in the authentication token, it will evaluate to NULL.
+• When evaluating abac.oidc.user_attribute(), if the claim does not exist in the authentication token, it evaluates to null.

-• Newly created auth rules are applied to existing user sessions, but can only have access to the user claims which had rules referencing them at the start of the session.
-Only user claims that are used in pre-existing auth rules at the start of a session are retained.
-If the new rules use new claims, users must re-authenticate for the new rules to be applied.
+• Newly created or altered auth rule conditions are applied to existing user sessions (i.e., at the start of the user’s next transaction), but can only have access to the user claims that had rule conditions referencing them at the start of the session.
+Only user claims that are used in pre-existing auth rule conditions at the start of a session are retained.
+If the new or amended rule conditions use new claims, users must re-authenticate for the new or amended rules to be applied.